January 03, 2019 ON24

 Looking for great webinar guidance?
 Get the freshest webinar tactics and strategies at Webinar World 2019.

 Octopus Investments is our second-place winner for Webinars That Rocked 2018.
-The company, based out the United Kingdom, helps investors make the right decisions for a variety of financial issues.
+The company, based out the United Kingdom, helps asset managers and investors make the right decisions for a variety of financial issues.
 For its submission, Octopus Investments shared one of its live webinars, “Grow Your Estate Planning Business.”

 Octopus Investments made this happen with a combination of live and pre-recorded video.
 For its first section, the company gave a live introduction and primed viewers for the event.
 Then, the company cut to a pre-recorded, or simulive, panel filled with in-depth, but entertaining, discussions on estate planning.
 Finally, Octopus Investments cut back to its hosts, live, who’d give more guidance on estate planning and answer questions attendees may have.